maykinmedia/maykin-auth-matrix/docs/quickstart.rst

 .. image:: images/authorization_matrix.png
     :alt: Authorization Matrix

-Navigate to the Groups admin page and click on the "Authorization Matrix" link to view the matrix.
+Navigate to the Groups or User admin page and click on the "Authorization Matrix" link to view the matrix.

 .. image:: images/authorization_button.png